Dual Descent ALM and ADMM: Related Works

 \subsubsection{Nonconvex Constraints}

 Works \cite{li2021rate,lin2019inexact, Sahin2019alm, xie2021complexity} consider nonlinear and nonconvex constraints.
 Sahin et al. \cite{Sahin2019alm} studied problem \eqref{eq: alm literature} with only equality constraints $h_E(x)=0$, and proposed a double-looped inexact ALM (iALM), where the augmented Lagrangian relaxation is solved by the accelerated gradient method in \cite{ghadimi2016accelerated}, and then the dual variable is updated with a small step size, which ensures that the sequence of dual variables is uniformly bounded.
 Assuming a technical \textit{regularity condition} that provides a convenient workaround to control primal infeasibility using dual infeasibility, the proposed iALM achieves an $\tilde{\mathcal{O}}(\epsilon^{-4})$ iteration complexity\footnote{The complexity presented in \cite{Sahin2019alm} is claimed to be wrong and corrected to $\tilde{\mathcal{O}}(\epsilon^{-4})$ by \cite{li2021rate}.}.
-Assuming the same regularity condition, Li et al. \cite{li2021rate} later improved the iteration complexity to $\tilde{\mathcal{O}}(\epsilon^{-3})$, which is achieved through a triple-looped iALM: each augmented Lagrangian relaxation is solved by an inexact proximal point method (iPPM), where each proximal subproblem in iPPM is further solved by an APG method.
+Assuming the same regularity condition, Li et al. \cite{li2021rate} later improved the iteration complexity to $\tilde{\mathcal{O}}(\epsilon^{-3})$, which is achieved through a triple-looped iALM.

 For problems where the aforementioned regularity condition is not satisfied, the inexact proximal point penalty (iPPP) method proposed by Lin et al. \cite{lin2019inexact} finds an $\epsilon$-stationary solution in $\tilde{\mathcal{O}}(\epsilon^{-4})$ adaptive APG steps under the requirement that the initial point is feasible.
-Xie and Wright \cite{xie2021complexity} considered the case where the objective $F$ and constraints $h_E(x)$ are twice continuously differentiable with both Lipschitz and bounded gradient/Jacobian.
-They proposed a proximal ALM where each subproblem is solved by the Newton-CG method \cite{royer2020newton}; under additional technical assumptions regarding the problem data, the proposed method finds an $\epsilon$-stationary solution in $\mathcal{O}(\epsilon^{-5.5})$ Newton-CG iterations.
+Xie and Wright \cite{xie2021complexity} proposed a proximal ALM that finds an $\epsilon$-stationary solution in $\mathcal{O}(\epsilon^{-5.5})$ Newton-CG iterations.